jmartisk/mock-artifacts/llm/quarkus-langchain4j-ai-services/README.md

 # Usage

-## Writing poems and having them sent by email
+## Creating bookins and having them sent by email

 ```
-curl localhost:8080/poem/mushroom/5
+curl -G localhost:8080/create --data-urlencode "name=John Doe" --data-urlencode "email=john@gmail.com"
 ```

-This will write a poem about mushrooms, 5 lines long, and sends it to test@test.com via the SMTP server (view at http://0.0.0.0:8025/#).
+This will create a booking, and send it to john@gmail.com via the SMTP server (view at http://0.0.0.0:8025/#).

 ## Using an image model